 Let's dive right in shall we?
 Before we can even start making the bread, we have to make the main flavor component, the honeydew syrup.
 If you can find honeydew syrup that doesn't taste artificial, by all means, go for it.
 I was unable to find any so I went the natural route and decided to make it myself.

-All you have to do is puree 2 cups of fresh honeydew in a food processor and simmer it with a bit of sugar until it is reduced by half.
+All you have to do is puree 2 cups of fresh honeydew in a blender and simmer it with a bit of sugar until it is reduced by half.
 If your honeydew is already very sweet, you can reduce the amount of sugar or omit it altogether.

-About 20 minutes later, the honeydew syrup should be slightly thickened, darker in color, and more concentrated in flavor.
+About 20 minutes later, the honeydew syrup should be slightly thickened, darker, and more concentrated in flavor.
 We're going to use this syrup for both the custard and the bread topping.

 Once the dough is ready, punch it down and divide it into 8 equal portions.
-Roll out each portion into an 8-inch circle and fill the center with the custard.
+Roll out each portion into a 6-inch circle and fill the center with the custard.
 If you're able to successfully stuff more custard in the rolls, kudos to you!
 I found it a little tricky to close the seams when I put too much filling.

 Place the rolls seam side facing down on a baking sheet and lightly cover the rolls.
 Proof the bread once more for another hour.